William J. Purman: Political career

 Purman served in the Florida State Senate from 1869-1872.
 He was appointed by the Governor and confirmed by the State senate as secretary of state in 1869 but declined the position.
 He was chairman of the Florida Commission in 1869 for entering into negotiations for transfer of West Florida to the State of Alabama, a transfer that was not ratified by Alabama.

 Purman narrowly escaped an assassin's bullet in 1868 which left his brother-in-law—who was a former surgeon in the Confederate Army—dead.
 The two had many differences including the many African Americans he appointed to federal jobs.
 Purman testified before the U.S. Congress during KKK hearings that not one person had ever been arrested for the group's crimes in Florida.

 Purman was assessor of United States internal revenue for the district of Florida 1870–1872, and served as chairman of the Republican State committee 1870–1872.
 He was member of the Republican National Committee 1876–1880, and elected as a Republican to the Forty-third United States Congress where he served from March 4, 1873, until his resignation on January 25, 1875.

-Purman was a member of the Florida House of Representatives for one session and resigned when elected to Congress and was elected to the Forty-fourth United States Congress (March 4, 1875 – March 3, 1877).
-He was an unsuccessful candidate for reelection in 1876 to the Forty-fifth United States Congress and in 1878 he returned to Millheim, PA where he engaged in agricultural pursuits.
+Purman was a member of the Florida House of Representatives for one session and resigned when elected to the Forty-fourth United States Congress (March 4, 1875 – March 3, 1877).
+He was an unsuccessful candidate for reelection in 1876 to the Forty-fifth United States Congress and in 1878 he returned to Millheim, Pennsylvani where he engaged in agricultural pursuits.